 are my third parties doing to same?
 I start jotting down notes and then think, this goes beyond security risk.
 What about auditing, compliance and just managing the workload and complexity of the whole process consistently?

 As my fellow security professionals will attest to, complexity is one of the biggest barriers to good security.
 There’s a web of point solutions which have been added to existing infrastructures, not to mention the multiple ways to produce reports for different

 business stakeholders.
 Apply these things to your extended network of third and fourth parties and the process becomes even more acute.

-and inconsistent auditing of third parties.
+for enforcing security and inconsistent auditing of third parties.
 So what’s the solution and how can we all get some sleep?
 Let’s combine our efforts and information across institutions and third parties.
-By leveraging a common shared platform, we can all benefit from managing
+By leveraging a common shared platform, we can all